mendersoftware/mender-docs/06.Artifact-creation/08.Create-a-custom-Update-Module/docs.md

 !!!
 Hosted Mender is available in multiple [regions](/11.General/00.Hosted-Mender-regions/docs.md) to connect to.
 Make sure you select your desired one before proceeding.

-### A Device with a Mender client
+### A Device with a Mender Client

-You will need a device with a Mender client installed.
+You will need a device with a Mender Client installed.
 For development purposes you also need shell access to the device (e.g. via [SSH](../../01.Get-started/01.Preparation/01.Prepare-a-Raspberry-Pi-device/docs.md#step-2-ssh-into-the-raspberry-pi)).

-To install the Mender client on your device, follow the instructions in the [Installing](../../03.Client-installation/02.Install-with-Debian-package/docs.md) documentation.
+To install the Mender Client on your device, follow the instructions in the [Installing](../../03.Client-installation/02.Install-with-Debian-package/docs.md) documentation.

 ### Workstation with mender-artifact